SMSpp-Project/tools/README.md

 The `-c` option specifies the prefix to the paths to all configuration files.
-The `-p` option specifies the prefix to the paths to all files specified by the attribute `filename` in the input netCDF file.
+The `-p` option specifies the prefix to the paths to all files specified by the attribute "filename" in the input netCDF file.

-The `-s` option indicates whether a simulation should be performed.
-If this option is used, then the SDDPBlock is solved using the SDDPGreedySolver.
-Otherwise, the SDDPBlock is solved by the SDDPSolver.
+The `-m` option indicates the mode under which this solver must operate.
+The possible values for this parameter are 'optimization', 'simulation', and 'investment'.
+If the optimization mode is selected, then the given SDDPBlock is solved by the SDDPSolver.
+If the simulation mode is selected, then the given SDDPBlock is solved using the SDDPGreedySolver.
+If the investment mode is selected, then the given InvestmentBlock is solved.
+By default, this solver operates in optimization mode.

-The `-n` option specifies the number of sub-Blocks of SDDPBlock that must be constructed for each stage.

-In simulation mode (i.e., when the `-s` option is used), the `-i` option specifies the index of the scenario for which the problem must be solved.
+In simulation mode (i.e., when the `-m simulation` option is used), the `-i` option specifies the index of the scenario for which the problem must be solved.
 The index must be a number between 0 and n-1, where n is the number of scenarios in the SDDPBlock.
 If this index is not provided, then the problem is solved for the first scenario.
+Also in simulation mode, the `-s` option indicates that consecutive simulations must be performed.
+Consecutive simulations are simulations which are launched in sequence, one after the other, and which are linked by the storage levels.
+The final state of some stage of a simulation is used as the initial state for the next simulation.
+See the comments below for more details.
+If the value NUMBER provided by this option is greater than 1, then NUMBER consecutive simulations are performed.

-Also in simulation mode, the `-r` option indicates that the integrality constraints over the variables must be relaxed.
+The `-r` option indicates that the integrality constraints over the variables must be relaxed.

+The `-n` option specifies the number of sub-Blocks of SDDPBlock that must be constructed for each stage.

+The `-B` and `-S` options are only considered if the given netCDF file is a BlockFile.
+The `-B` option specifies a BlockConfig file to be applied to every SDDPBlock; while the `-S` option specifies a BlockSolverConfig file for every SDDPBlock.
+If each of these options is not provided when the given netCDF file is a BlockFile, then default configurations are considered.

 Initial cuts can be provided by using the `-l` option.
 This option must be followed by the path to the file containing the initial cuts.
 This file must